llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/job-array-triples.md

 pending until some of your first running jobs complete.
 Then, when one of your first jobs complete, the scheduler now has to find the pending job some resources and start it running.
 If you batch up your job array, you only have to go through the scheduling process once.
-If you\'ve set up a job array following our instructions in the past you may already be doing this, and you can skip to the next section.
+If you've set up a job array following our instructions in the past you may already be doing this, and you can skip to the next section.

 First you want to take a look at your code.
 Code that can be submitted as a Job Array usually has one big for loop.
-If you are iterating over multiple parameters or files, and have nested for loops, you\'ll first want to enumerate all the combinations of what you are iterating over so you have one big loop.
+If you are iterating over multiple parameters or files, and have nested for loops, you'll first want to enumerate all the combinations of what you are iterating over so you have one big loop.

 If your code is written so it uses the `$SLURM_ARRAY_TASK_ID` and uses that to run a single thing, first add a for loop that iterates over the full set of things you want to run your code on.
-If you can\'t rewrite your code in such a way that it iterates over multiple inputs, you can use LLMapReduce to submit your job with triples mode, see [this example](https://github.com/llsc-supercloud/teaching-examples/tree/master/C-Cpp/Fibonacci/LLMapReduce).
+If you can't rewrite your code in such a way that it iterates over multiple inputs, you can use LLMapReduce to submit your job with triples mode, see [this example](https://github.com/llsc-supercloud/teaching-examples/tree/master/C-Cpp/Fibonacci/LLMapReduce).